Orpius/SDK/docs/UserGuide/index.md

 **POST**
 * Everything that comes in apart from the access key is sent in the context to your tool.
 To see more information on the context property see *[Including Call Specific Information in a Chat](../DevelopmentGuides/DotNet/index.md#Including Call Specific Information in a Chat)* in the Developer Guide.

-## Setting up and event

-There are two ways to define an event in Orpius: manually or through chat.

-**Tip**: When defining activities that are triggered by an event, avoid using words such as schedule or references to the event itself in the task instruction.
-This can confuse the agent, leading it to interpret the instruction as a command to schedule itself or create a new event.
-Instead, phrase the instruction as an immediate action.

-**Manual setup**
-1. **Register the Event**
-    * Open the **Events** view from the sidebar.
-    * Select the **'+'** button in the toolbar of the **Events** view
-    * In the **Event Configuration** view, enter the event name (for example, *NewOrderReceived*).
-2. **Define the Triggered Work (Activity)**
-    * In the **Event Triggered Work** view, select the **'+'** button in the toolbar of the **Event Triggered Work** view.
-    * Provide a **Title** and clear **Instructions** for the agent (for example, *"send a notification to the user"*).
-    * You can define multiple activities for the same event.
-    * *(Upcoming feature)* Supply Custom Tools that the agent can use when executing the task.
-3. **Trigger and Execute**
-    * When an external system fires the *NewOrderReceived* event, Orpius automatically executes the defined activity.

-**Setup via Chat**

-Orpius understands events and can be instructed through chat to create new ones with specific actions.

-* Start a new **Chat**
-* For example, you could say: *"Create an event named 'NewOrderReceived' that sends me a notification with the order details when triggered."*
-* Orpius will then register the event and set up the instructions accordingly, including your user ID for proper execution.
-* Open the **Events** view to review or modify the newly created event.

 # Isolated Storage